flamedeck-org/flamedeck/docs/chat-architecture.md

   - `increment_monthly_chat_sessions(p_user_subscription_id UUID)`: Increments the monthly session counter for a user's subscription.
   - `reset_expired_monthly_limits()`: (Updated) Resets `monthly_chat_sessions_count` along with other monthly counters at the end of a billing period.

+## Unauthenticated User Experience

+- **Chat Teaser for Logged-Out Users:** When unauthenticated users view traces via the `/traces/:id/view` route, they see an `UnauthenticatedChatTeaser` component instead of the full chat functionality.
+- **Teaser Features:**
+  - Displays sample AI analysis questions to showcase the feature's capabilities
+  - Includes a prominent "Sign Up Free" call-to-action button that redirects to `/login`
+  - Features brand gradient styling consistent with the application design
+  - Dismissible via localStorage (`flamedeck-chat-teaser-dismissed`) so users can hide it if not interested
+  - Uses glassmorphism design with backdrop blur effects
+- **Authentication-Based Conditional Rendering:** The `SpeedscopeViewer` component conditionally renders either `ChatContainer` (for authenticated users) or `UnauthenticatedChatTeaser` (for unauthenticated users) based on the user's authentication status.

 ## Components

 1.  **Client-Side UI (`apps/client/src/components/Chat/`)**